 Category: Recent News

-Two students from the Graduate Program in Genetics and Genomics, Dana Lau Corona and Akshaya Ramesh, won awards at the 2014 Annual Genome Science Institute Symposium and presented their research on November 5th.
+Two students from the Graduate Program in Genetics and Genomics, Dana Lau Corona and Akshaya Ramesh, received the oral presentation award at the 2014 Annual Genome Science Institute Symposium.
+Their research was presented on November 5th.

 Dana Lau Corona – Epigenetic Regulation of Growth Hormone-Responsive Sex-Biased Genes in Mouse Liver

 Akshaya Ramesh – Macaque Immunogenetics Through De-Novo Genome Assemblies